 Volunteers are needed to assist the school in many different ways, including working with children or providing assistance to the staff in various areas of the building.
-Parents/Guardians wishing to volunteer are invited to contact Mrs. Trego, or Ms. Vermonica Adenekan our school counselors at (215) 400-3580 to determine a mutually convenient time to meet.
+Parents/Guardians wishing to volunteer are invited to contact Mrs. Trego, or Mrs. Podoehl our school counselors at (215) 400-3580 to determine a mutually convenient time to meet.
 Currently, we are looking for help in the following areas:

 - Lunch room/recess yard

+- Safe corridors to and from school

 - Morning admission yard monitors

-- After school bus monitors

-- Hall monitors

 - Classroom assistance

 - Front Desk

 - Home and School Events

 - Other (If you have another idea that you'd like to volunteer your help/skills, please let us know!)